OpenDroneMap/docs/fr/_sources/arguments.rst.txt

 :ref:`sfm-algorithm<sfm-algorithm>` incremental |  triangulation |  planar
   Choose the structure from motion algorithm.
 For aerial datasets, if camera GPS positions and angles are available, triangulation can generate better results.
 For planar scenes captured at fixed altitude with nadir-only images, planar can be much faster. .
 Default: ``incremental``

+:ref:`sfm-no-partial<sfm-no-partial>`
+  Do not attempt to merge partial reconstructions.
+This can happen when images do not have sufficient overlap or are isolated.
+Default: ``False``

 :ref:`skip-3dmodel<skip-3dmodel>`
   Skip generation of a full 3D model.
 This can save time if you only need 2D results such as orthophotos and DEMs.
 Default: ``False``